jgillmanjr/pythonForPilots/lesson_0.md

-pythonForPilots - Lesson 0
+pythonForPilots - Lesson 0 - Preflight
 ==============
+So you're interested in tinkering with Python.
+Excellent!

 ## Prerequisites
-So apparently you're interested in tinkering with Python.
-Excellent!

 Before we begin, let's get some things taken care of first.